Rock|Salt|Stone, my collection of poems, won a "Lammy" - a Lambda Literary Award!

 or from Small Press Distribution here.

-I just read in "Poetry Is Not a Luxury" at the Univ. of Illinois-Chicago, and at the first Cape Town Queer Feminist Film Festival, Khayelitsha, South Africa!
+I recently read in "Poetry Is Not a Luxury" at the Univ. of Illinois-Chicago, and at the first Cape Town Queer Feminist Film Festival, Khayelitsha, South Africa!
 Recent publications include the Sinister Wisdom journal,

 and I have a piece forthcoming in Jacket 2.